Oliver-Lorenz-dev/RNA-seq-workflow-2021/README.md

 ----------------------
 First we need to create a conda environment.
 To do this type `conda create -n rna-seq`

+Now we have created a new environment.
+To work in this environment, we need to activate it.
+To do this type `conda activate rna-seq`

 Then, we can add channels to the conda environment to make installing bioinformatics software easier.

 Use the following commands: